 total number of errors reported across 10 VMswith an aggregation function.
 But staggered reporting in conjunction with an aggregation function introduces interpolated values.
 Consider whether you want to use a raw or non-raw aggregation function.
 See Aggregating Time Series for background and a video.

-Lag in real-time data: If the Wavefront service receives the error data with a 5-minute lag, then you need to consider that when setting the Alert Firing time window or constructing your query.
+Lag in real-time data: If the Operations for Applications service receives the error data with a 5-minute lag, then you need to consider that when setting the Alert Firing time window or constructing your query.

 - If the alert is set to evaluate a 3-minute time window of real-time data, then there would be no reported values to evaluate during the check.